aliyaus/go-task-api/README.md

 # Project Overview: Tasks API
-An API that allows users to:
+This is a simple API written in Golang that allows you to do the following
 * Add tasks.
 * Get a list of tasks.
 * Get a single task by ID.

-* Update a task.
-* Delete a task.
+The main purpose of this project is to showcase how to develop a simple backend API service with unit testing in Golang.

 # Key ideas and Concepts
+* Rest API in Golang
 * Standard Library: Use net/http for handling HTTP requests and encoding/json for JSON handling.
-* Routing: Use a lightweight router like gorilla/mux or chi.
-* Persistence: Use an in-memory store (map) for simplicity.
 * Idiomatic Go Practices: Proper structuring, error handling, and JSON encoding/decoding.
 * Basic unit testing in Golang

 # Steps to run project
-1. run `go run main.go`
+* run `go run main.go`

 # Steps to reproduce project
 1. Install golang via their website @ https://go.dev/doc/install